Descents of $\lambda$-unimodal cycles in a character formula: Distribution of the descent set of

+Recall the definitions of $\rho$ and $\chi$ from Section \ref{sec:chi}.
 We will show that Theorem \ref{thm:main} implies that the descent sets of elements of $\C_n$ are equi-distributed with the descent sets of the standard Young tableaux that form a basis to the representation $\rho$.
 That is to say, for any given $D\subseteq[n-1]$,

 where $\mathcal{B}_\rho$ is the basis of representation $\rho$ and the descent set of a given standard Young tableau $T$ is defined to be $\Des(T) = \{1\leq i \leq n-1 : i+1 \text{ lies strictly south of } i\}$.